 Here’s a plum cobbler that really could be made with any fruit you want.
-I think it’s valuable to memorize a few recipes — and while baking can be intimidating, memorizing a formula for a simple baked thing like a cobbler or crisp ensures that you always have dessert on hand.
 This healthy fruit cobbler recipe is endlessly customizable and a good recipe to just have in your internal memory bank.

 This plum cobbler/any-fruit-you-want cobbler is a simple formula.
 First, pick out your favorite fruit.
 I got these gorgeous plums at the Larchmont Farmers Market in LA.

 Quarter and remove the pits.
 Chop into about 1-inch cubes if you’re using fruit that needs chopping.
 Next, sweeten and thicken a fruit mixture with sugar (or Splenda) and cornstarch.

 Then, make a topping for the plum cobbler with a mixture of flour + fat.
 Here, I did whole wheat flour and oats mixed with light sour cream, a little bit of butter (less butter than the normal cobbler recipe you may see out there, making this a little bit healthier than other options), a pinch of salt, and that’s nearly it.
 Bake for about 40 minutes and serve either as-is or with a dollop of yogurt or ice cream.
 Yay healthy fruit cobbler recipes!

 Hope you love this plum cobbler and that you utilize it to make it with any type of fruit you want in the future!